 THE UNIVERSITY OF TOLEDO

-Merit scholarships are based on cumulative high school GPA, standardized text score (ACT or SAT) and rigor of the high school curriculum.
-Students learn if they will receive one of these scholarships when they are accepted at UT.
+Merit scholarships are based on cumulative high school GPA, standardized test score (ACT or SAT) and rigor of the high school curriculum.
+Students will receive notification of their awards after their acceptance to UT.
 These awards are renewable based on specific academic eligibility criteria.

-Graduates of TPS who are incoming freshmen at UT and who have filled out the Office of Student Financial Aid General Scholarship Application could be awarded The Joel & Davie Epstein Scholarship Fund.
-A student must demonstrate financial need (a FAFSA report is required to be on file) and must be attending UT full-time.
-The award is renewable if the student continues to meet the requirements.
+Graduates of TPS who are incoming freshmen at UT and who have filled out the Office of Student Financial Aid General Scholarship Application could be awarded the Joel & Davie Epstein Scholarship.
+A student must demonstrate financial need (a FAFSA is required to be on file) and must be attending UT full-time.
+The award can be renewable if the student continues to meet the requirements.

-Students wishing to learn more about any of these scholarships should visit the University of Toledo website, http://www.utoledo.edu/admission/freshman/scholarships/index.html
+To learn more about the above scholarships, students should visit the University of Toledo website: http://www.utoledo.edu/admission/freshman/scholarships/2017/

 IRENE AMBERS HILL SCHOLARSHIP FUND